The Truth Will Set You Free

-1. Why is there a total absence of any archaeological or anthropological evidence of the civilizations, cultures and large populations spoken of in the Book of Mormon?
+1. Why is there an entire absence of any archaeological or anthropological evidence of the civilizations, cultures and great populations spoken of in the Book of Mormon?

-If the Book of Mormon is just a 19th-century fiction, then how can we believe that Joseph Smith was anything more than a very intelligent but very cunning false prophet and con man.
+If the Book of Mormon is just a 19th-century fiction, then how can we believe that Joseph Smith was anything more than a very intelligent but cunning false prophet?
+A charlatan, a beguiler and a fraud.

-Disturbingly, the simple truth is that every legitimate non-Mormon anthropologist and archaeologist and even the odd brave Mormon archaeologist have uniformly declared that there is nothing whatever to support the existence of the civilizations discussed in the Book of Mormon.
+Disturbingly, every legitimate non-Mormon anthropologist and archaeologist and even the odd brave Mormon archaeologist has declared that there is nothing whatever to support the existence of the civilizations discussed in the Book of Mormon.

 Ether 15:2 “He saw that there had been slain by the sword already nearly two millions of his people, and he began to sorrow in his heart; yea, there had been slain two millions of mighty men, and also their wives and their children.”

-But D-day pales compared to the story Joseph Smith weaves of two million perishing in one single battle.
-That is twenty D-Days’ and makes it easily the bloodiest battle of all time.
+But D-day pales compared to the story Joseph Smith weaves of two million perishing in one battle.
+That is twenty D-Days’ and if it happened makes it the bloodiest battle of all time.

-Even now if you spend a day beach-combing the beaches of Normandy – Omaha, Utah or Juno beaches and their environs you will surely find a bullet or chinstrap or something else.
+Even now if you spend a day beach-combing the shores of Normandy – Omaha, Utah or Juno beaches and their environs you will surely find a bullet or chinstrap or something else.